 Closed for reconstruction in 2019

-Whistlers Campground was built in the 1960s and has not had any significant improvements made since that time.
+Whistlers Campground was built in the 1960s and has not had significant improvements made since that time.
 The campground is in need of improvements to meet the requirements of today’s traveller.

 Whistlers Campground is North America’s largest single-entry campground and the largest campground in the Parks Canada system.
-The campground has a 4 kilometre ring road with 19 access loop roads featuring 781 campsites and 23 walk-in sites.
+The campground has a four kilometre ring road with 19 access loop roads featuring 781 campsites.
 There are 27 washrooms, two shower buildings, one gender neutral building, and 13 kitchen shelters.
 The campground also features two entrance kiosks and a newly redeveloped amphitheatre.

 The most efficient and effective way to carry out this work is to close the campground.
-This will ensure the safety of the public and ensure the least amount of disruption to visitors.
-It will also allow the work on water, sewer and electrical systems to take place at the same time and ensure the campground is fully operational after.
+This will ensure public safety and enable efficient work on water, sewer and electrical systems for a timely completion.

-The current registration kiosks see long vehicle line-ups and wait times as visitors arrive to the campground.
-Access to the campground will be changed to solve that problem.
+The current registration kiosks see long vehicle line-ups and wait times as visitors arrive at the campground.
 A new registration centre and parking lot will be built to allow campers to park their vehicles and register within the welcome centre with 6 service desks, information displays and washrooms.
-This will result in reduced wait times, and no car idling.
+This will result in reduced wait times, and no vehicle idling.

 New washroom and shower facilities

-The current shower buildings located on one end of the campground are not ideal for campers.
-The 27 washrooms and two shower buildings will be replaced with 17 new combined washroom and shower facilities and will be placed throughout the campground.
-Campers will not have to walk more than 250 m to use a washroom or shower.
+Currently, there are only two shower buildings located at one end of the campground.
+The 27 washroom and two shower buildings will be replaced with 17 new combined washroom and shower facilities placed throughout the campground.
+Campers will not have to walk more than 250 m to use a washroom or shower..

 Utilities have reached the end of their design life.
-Underground utilities throughout the campground will be replaced and loops will be built to allow redundancy in our systems.
+Underground utilities throughout the campground will be replaced.
 The number of 50 Amp service sites will be increased and the water and sewer functions will be improved.